tweag/nickel/doc/manual/syntax.md

 ```

 ## Metadata
-Metadata can be used to add contracts (more information in relevant documentation), documentation or default values.
+Metadata are used to attach contracts (more information in relevant documentation), documentation or priority to values.
-It is introduced with a `|`.
+A metadata is introduced with the syntax `<value> | <metadata>`.
 Multiple metadata can be chained.

-For adding a regular type as contract, the syntax is `| < type >`.
-For a defined contract, we use the `| #< defined type >`.

 Examples:
 ```